JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Installing-Prerequisites.md

 Run without any flag to install all docker images, binaries and the samples repository:

-`./install-fabric.sh`
+`sudo ./install-fabric.sh`

-**The [Fabric Documentation](https://hyperledger-fabric.readthedocs.io/en/latest/index.html) provides excellent tutorials on how to use the fabric-samples.**
+**The [Fabric Documentation](https://hyperledger-fabric.readthedocs.io/en/latest/index.html) provides tutorials on how to use the fabric-samples and many of the concepts as well as several code snippets from Fabric-Samples are used in this repository (cited where appropriate).**

 # Download google-chrome for Linux Ubuntu VM